 The Lacey Act, passed in 1900 as the first federal law protecting wildlife, was originally created to protect game and wild birds by making it a federal crime to poach game in one state with the purpose of selling the animal in another state.
 Today, the Act reinforces other federal, state, and foreign wildlife protection laws by making it an offense to take, possess, transport, or sell wildlife that has been taken in violation of any law.
 The Act also prohibits the falsification of documents for most shipments of wildlife (a criminal penalty) and makes the failure to properly mark wildlife shipments an offense (a civil penalty).

 The Lacey Act has been amended several times since its inception in 1900.
 Among other changes, amendments in 1969 expanded the act to include amphibians, reptiles, mollusks, and crustaceans.
 And in 1981, amendments expanded the scope of the Act in response to an increase in the illegal trade of fish and wildlife, both domestically and internationally.

 The Lacey Act is considered one of the broadest and most comprehensive federal laws used by conservation enforcement personnel to protect wildlife.

 Compliance is key to the effectiveness of conservation laws.
-Fishery management plans, laws, and international treaties are actively enforced by NOAA’s Office of Law Enforcement (OLE) [link to OLE about us page in Drupal] and its state, federal, and territorial partners.
+Fishery management plans, laws, and international treaties are actively enforced by NOAA’s Office of Law Enforcement (OLE) and its state, federal, and territorial partners.
 OLE enforcement efforts include patrols and inspections; monitoring of vessel movements; outreach and compliance assistance to fishermen, dealers, and the fishing industry; and criminal and civil investigations.

 To increase the efficiency of our enforcement efforts, OLE enters into Joint Enforcement Agreements, which deputize state and territorial marine law enforcement agencies to enforce federal laws and regulations.